 If this is true for you, accepting this, without shame or harsh judgement, but with deep, deep self-compassion is the start of proper healing.

-Staying sober is hard, daily graft.
+First of all, staying sober is hard, daily graft.

 You’re dealing with cravings and triggers.
 You’re dealing with all of those previously surprised emotions, feelings and memories that come flooding into the sober mind.
 Those feelings of shame, guilt, depression, the hopelessness.
 The loss of identity and connections with others who would join us in, or enable, our addictive behaviours.
 The loss of places that become too difficult to visit, too alien to feel like we belong there anymore.